 Phase III: ACR Execution

 3. The EEC performs Service Provisioning (as specified in clause 8.3) for all active applications that require ACR.
 Since the location of the UE has changed, this procedure results in unavailability of T-EESs that are relevant to the supplied applications and the new location of the UE.
 Service provisioning or discovery of relevant T-EAS may not result in EES configuration or T-EAS is not discovered respectively.
-If no T-EES is available based on service provisioning response, the AC triggers the UE to perform DNS resolution for the cloud application server relevant for the AC.
+If no T-EES is available based on service provisioning response, the AC triggers the UE to perform DNS resolution for the cloud application server relevant for the AC as described in clause 8.14.2.5.3, 8.14.3.12 and 8.14.3.15.
 The UE may need to establish a new PDU connection to the CAS.

-Editor’s note: Details of the EDGE-5 interactions due to AC performing DNS resolution are FFS

 4. The EEC performs ACR launching procedure (as described in clause 8.8.3.4) to the S-EES with the ACR action indicating ACR initiation and the corresponding ACR initiation data (along with the details of the CAS and with the need to notify the EAS).
 The S-EES authorises the request from the EEC.
 The S-EES decides to execute ACR based on the information received from the EEC and/or EAS profile.
 The S-EES may apply the AF traffic influence with the N6 routing information of the CAS in the 3GPP Core Network (if applicable) and sends the ACR management notification for the "ACT start" event to the S-EAS, as described in clause 8.6.3, to initiate ACT between the S-EAS and the CAS.
 If the EEC has not subscribed to receive ACR information notifications for ACR complete events from the S-EES, the EEC subscribes for the notifications as described in clause 8.8.3.5.2.

 5. The S-EAS transfers the application context to the CAS at implementation specific time.
 This process is out of scope of the present specification.